 TreeUtah staff is happy to help you determine the most appropriate trees for your situation and Utah’s climate.
 However we prefer that you purchase trees that can be easily managed and planted by hand with volunteers.
 For this grant program we no longer fund trees that are larger than 2” caliper, because their weight requires machinery that generally excludes volunteer participation.

-Applications must be received no later than March 1st, 2017.
+Applications must be received no later than September 15, 2017.
 All awarded projects must be completed no later than June 30, 2017.
-Applicants whose projects are not selected during this cycle may reapply for the Fall 2016 grant cycle.
+Applicants whose projects are not selected during this cycle may reapply for the Spring 2018 grant cycle.

 All applications must be submitted by email and must include:

 2) Photos of your proposed planting site and surrounding landscape features.
 (Email in JPG format.
 No photos larger than 1.5MB.
 Usually around 5 photos is sufficient)

 3) A map of the proposed planting site with proposed trees placed in the landscape.

 You may call us at 801.364.2122 if you have any questions.

 Thank you so much for your application and we look forward to visiting your school.